 - Respite and planned breaks We also have specialist homes for young people who experience learning difficulties/disabilities, social and communication difficulties including Autistic Spectrum Disorders.

-All homes have the support of and can access professional advice from our Missing from Care / CSE Operations Manager who oversees this aspect of risk for the Company on a full time basis.
-Our Behaviour Management Team provide support and training to staff teams and respond to specific situations, working alongside the staff teams when needed.
+All homes have the support of and can access professional advice from our Missing from Care / CSE Operations Manager who oversees this aspect of risk for the Company on a full-time basis.
+Our Behaviour Management Team provides support and training to staff teams and responds to specific situations, working alongside the staff teams when needed.

 Referral and Placement Matching Process

 The first stage of the referral and admission process begins with the receipt of the placement/referral paperwork by the Referrals Team.
-This team comprises of a Referrals Operations Manager who is able to assess the legislative/resource implications of the placement search and a Referrals Manager who has a relationship with and understanding of their placement criteria.
+This team comprises of a Referrals Operations Manager who can assess the legislative/resource implications of the placement search and a Referrals Manager who has a relationship with an understanding of their placement criteria.